The Peoplenet Autonomous Mobile Robot (AMR) model detects persons, bags, and faces in an image. This model is ready for commercial use.

 This model was trained using the DetectNet_v2 entrypoint in TAO.
 The training algorithm optimizes the network to minimize the localization and confidence loss for the objects.
 The training is carried out in two phases.
 In the first phase, the network is trained without regularization.

-PeopleNet AMR model was trained on a proprietary dataset with more than 3 million images and more than 8 million objects for person class.
-The training dataset consists of a mix of camera heights, crowd-density, and field-of view (FOV).
-Approximately two thirds of the training data consisted of images captured in a indoor and outdoor environments that are from a horizontal view point.
-For this case, the camera is typically set up at approximately 2 to 5 feet height, 90-degree angle and has wide field-of-view.
-We have also added approximately 45 thousand images with low-density scenes from a robot's point of view to improve the performance for use-cases where person object detection is needed at low heights.
+Internal, proprietary dataset in excess of 3 million images of more than 8 million people.
+The training dataset consists of a mix of camera heights, crowd-density, and field-of view (FOV) taken from a Hawkeye camera.
+Approximately two thirds of the training data consisted of images captured in indoor and outdoor environments from a horizontal view point.
+The camera is typically set up at approximately 2 to 5 feet in height, at a 90-degree angle with a wide field-of-view.
+We have also added approximately 45 thousand images with low-density scenes from a robot's point of view to improve the performance for use cases where person object detection is needed at low heights.

 The training dataset is created by labeling ground-truth bounding-boxes and categories by human labellers.
 Following guidelines were used while labelling the training data for NVIDIA PeopleNet AMR model.
 If you are looking to re-train with your own dataset, please follow the guideline below for highest accuracy.